Scroll down for images

 However, in addition to being educational, our service is also a great deal of fun.
 The program we use, OpenBrush is like a painter’s palette so the public can play until their hearts content whilst at the same time interact with highlights from your collections.

 Virtual Reality will never replace the analogue experience of physically being in the presence of an artwork or object of cultural and historical significance.
-However, it can compliment it and provide new ways of engaging with art and culture.
+However, it can complement it and provide new ways of engaging with art and culture.

 The below images were created in collaboration with the University of Konstanz in 2022.